aashraaf/AWS-Manara/README.md

 - Public Subnets host the Application Load Balancer (ALB).

-- Private Subnets host EC2 instances in an Auto Scaling Group.
+- Private Subnets on diffrent availability domains host EC2 instances in an Auto Scaling Group to ensure application high availbility.

 - Amazon RDS in a Multi-AZ deployment for data persistence.